dimanikulin/fva/README.md

 &nbsp;&nbsp;&nbsp; A convergent tool set in form of desktop applications to automate the process of importing the multimedia data (photo/audio/video) into the IR multimedia systems like digiKam, Google Photo, Apple Photo, Synology Photo Station, etc. to make the multimedia more searchable

-&nbsp;&nbsp;&nbsp; The main functions(basing on user search needs) of that tool set are:
+&nbsp;&nbsp;&nbsp; The main functions (basing on user search needs) of that tool set are:
-* to automate the import (with decreasing the probability of human factor influence on the process of importing new photos into the existing photo album).
+* To automate the import (with decreasing the probability of human factor influence on the process of importing new photos into the existing photo album).
-* to make photo albums more searchable (that is driven by IR Multimedia Systems) by enriching the metadata (and improving its consistency) with minimal human involvement.
+* To make photo albums more searchable (that is driven by IR Multimedia Systems) by enriching the metadata (and improving its consistency) with minimal human involvement.

-Despite there are a lot of steps that can be automated, still human involvement is required.
+Despite there are many steps that can be automated, still human involvement is required.

 The solution is oriented on end users only.
-Only open source code/tools are used as a product is open source.
+Only open source code/tools are used, as a product is open source.

 ## Features
 - **Organizing the multimedia:** Organizing the multimedia data to be more searchable